 THE BRIT CENTRE CONCEPT

 From the outset of the founding of BRIT, Inspirational Figures from sport, music, the arts and business began to champion our work as Ambassadors and Mentors.
-They offered their time to support and improve young adult mental health by acting as BRIT Ambassadors or to volunteer as BRIT Mentors and being willing to spend time inspiring young adults if we could secure the funding to build a Centre.
+They offered their time to support and improve young adult mental health by acting as BRIT Ambassadors or to volunteer as BRIT Mentors and spend time inspiring young adults if we could secure the funding to build a Centre.

 YEAR-LONG TOUR TO UNDERSTAND YOUNG ADULT MENTAL HEALTH IN THE UK